-Covered calls are a specific income-producing investment strategy that allows more flexibility for short-term and long-term capital gains, while also hedging investments against a volatile market.
+Writing (selling) covered calls is an income-producing option trading strategy that allows more flexibility for short-term income and long-term capital gains, while also offering protection against a volatile market.

-But if you’ve never written a covered call before – or if you have, but you’re looking to gain a higher yield – there may be a few things you need to know first.
+But if you’ve never written a covered call before, or if you have, but you’re looking to gain a higher yield, there are a few things you need to know first.

 What to Know About Calls and Options